djangraw/hiring/UVM-GradStudent/README.md

 2. *The Aha Moment*: The attentional orienting response brain signal occurs when something captures your attention.
 Detecting it in real-life scenarios may shed light on ADHD & addiction.
 3. *Automated Therapy Labeling*: Cognitive Behavioral Therapy is the standard for treating anxious kids.
 To find out which elements help, we're training a deep learning system to detect therapist techniques.

-You will use cutting-edge tools like EEG, machine learning, virtual reality, gaze tracking, fMRI, speech transcription, and mobile monitoring.
+You will use cutting-edge tools like EEG, machine learning, virtual reality, gaze tracking, fMRI, natural language processing, and mobile monitoring.
 You will collect data using these tools, write code to de-noise the signals, and use machine learning to decode brain states or predict mental health outcomes.
 You will publish papers and attend conferences to share your findings with the world.

 ## Who you are: